 Turn up the lights

 Joana Lopes/ShutterstockDim, sultry lighting may be ideal for a romantic dinner—there's nothing more flattering than candlelight!—but if you're watching your waistline you're going to want to brighten the place up, according to a study published in the Journal of Marketing Research.
 Diners who ate in well-lit dining areas were 16 to 24 percent more likely to order healthy fare, the researchers found.
-Natural pessimist?
-Don't miss these 40 easy tips to slim down—fast.
+Make sure you know these 42 easy tips to slim down—fast.

 Content continues below ad